-Showing your screen to someone else is relatively safe, but if you’re going to give someone else control, you should be sure that it’s someone you trust, as they could easily click around your computer, explore your hard drive, find passwords or financial information, and wreak all sorts of other havoc—right before your very eyes.
+Sharing your Mac screen with someone else is relatively safe.
+But if you’re going to give someone else control, you should be sure it’s someone you trust.
+They could easily explore your hard drive, uncover your financial information, or wreak all sorts of other havoc—right before your very eyes.

 Why Share Your Screen?